Buoyancy Control Scuba Diving Tips: Keeping it Level

 This does not mean to put 5 extra lbs. on your weight belt.
 A safe bet is to put 1-2 lbs. extra on and go from there.

 Your goal is to be neutrally buoyant at your 15 foot safety stop.
-This method is also cited in articles on DAN's website (Divers Alert Network, a non-profit organization that provides emergency medical advice and assistance for underwater diving injuries, as well as scuba diving insurance.)
+This method is also cited in articles on DAN's website (Divers Alert Network, a non-profit organization that provides emergency medical advice and assistance for underwater diving injuries).

 So at your safety stop with no air in your BC, if you are motionless (concentrate on that!) and you start ascending, your are underweighted.
 Conversely, if you are sinking, you are overweighted.
 Make adjustments in 1-2 lb. increments on your next dive.